‘Employment Law and the Gig Economy’ by Nigel Mackay & Annie Powell

 ABOUT THE AUTHORS

-Nigel Mackay is a senior employment and discrimination lawyer at Leigh Day.
-He advises employees and senior executives on the whole range of employment issues, and also represents low paid and exploited workers in the gig economy and on zero hours contracts.
-Nigel acted for Uber drivers and the GMB trade union in their stunning employment tribunal victory against Uber, where it was decided that Uber drivers should be entitled to workers’ rights such as holiday pay and national minimum wage.
-This widely reported landmark decision is at the forefront of recent cases involving gig economy workers and Nigel and his team also represent Deliveroo riders and online retail couriers.
+Nigel and Annie acted for Uber drivers and the GMB trade union in their stunning employment tribunal victory against Uber, where it was decided that Uber drivers should be entitled to workers’ rights such as holiday pay and to be paid at least the national minimum wage.
+This widely reported landmark decision is at the forefront of recent cases involving gig economy workers.
+Nigel and Annie also act on many of the other cutting edge gig economy claims, including representing Deliveroo riders, DPD drivers and couriers who deliver for Amazon.